abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 To make the traffic smooth please follow this order:

   1. Make sure your holiday is OK with relevant managers/PM and ask for approval
   2. After approval, send a mail with your request to traffic@abtion.com or write Simone on slack (She is our traffic manager)
   3. Simone will answer all your requests as fast as possible.
   4. Simone will book your request in Forecast
   5. You register your planned vacation or day off in Harvest: > Abtion > Absence > Planned vacation > 7,5 hours.

-👆Remember that you have to keep an eye on your remaining saved holiday-days yourself.
+👉🏻 Remember that you have to keep an eye on your remaining saved holiday-days yourself.
 [Borger.dk](https://privat.atp.dk/Ferieplanlaeggeren/borger) can give you a hand with planning your holiday.
 And if you have any questions, reach out to your manager or Angelle.

 ### Public paid holidays
 You can find them all in our Abtion calender, but just to list them out, here is an overview: